 - Oxford University Press Textbooks

 - Many health sciences texts

 This means that in courses that have adopted textbooks by these publishers, students who do not purchase the textbook will not have any alternative access to the textbook content.
-Publishers have the resources to support, even temporarily, the more equitable distribution of e-textbooks but have chosen not to allow libraries to make course materials available to students who need access.
+Publishers have the resources to support the more equitable distribution of e-textbooks but have chosen not to allow libraries to make course materials available to students who need access.
 This negatively impacts student success, as studies have shown that equitable access to core learning materials correlates with improved student performance and course completion rates.